APogue/APogue.github.io/_posts/posts/2024-10-25-Protest-activities-UC-State-policy.md

 	- Denying them anti-discrimination education means they do not care about these individuals and they do not care about campus climate.

+### State policy

+- CA witholding funds

+- Laws put in place (Scott Wiener)

+	- Is it balanced

+	- SJP take, anti-Muslim education is optional (is it?)

 ### Title VI

 - Where is the line?
 UCLA has made no effort to define it